 The success of the Barefoot Investor really came down to the need for people to have a system to track income and spending.
 We all want to save towards long-term goals, but we also want to have fun along the way.

 There is a big risk of going to extremes in either direction.
 Many ignore their future and spend almost everything on luxury purchases and experiences.
 Often, they are overwhelmed with the task of working out how much they need to save, so assume it’s impossible and give up.

 Others save and invest enthusiastically, but can struggle to spend anything and miss out as a result.
 They often also don’t know how much they need to put aside, and live in fear they are not saving enough.

 Neither is the way to a balanced and happy life.
-We all need to find the balance between YOLO (You only live once) and financial independence (by traditional retirement age or before).
+We all need to find the balance between YOLO (You only live once) and financial independence (retire early or by traditional retirement age).